 By no means is the lesson here that the anarchists got it right and that, whatever the barrier, it should be torn down, simply because it is a barrier.
 Barriers often serve an important function.
 For one thing, they can protect us from the poorly trained or inexperienced.
 It is when barriers prevent the free and open exchange of people and ideas, however, that they become worrying.

-The political events we are witnessing today — throughout the world — demonstrate just how strong is the instinct to retreat inside our fort in times of heightened stress: to dictate who will be allowed in and who will be kept out.
+The political events we are witnessing today — throughout the world — demonstrate just how strong the instinct is to retreat inside our fort in times of heightened stress: to dictate who will be allowed in and who will be kept out.
 It is an instinct that belongs to an early stage of development; a crude attempt at stress-reduction that ultimately has the exact opposite effect.

 There is a time to build forts.
 And there is a time to tear them down.